Tenderize/staking/README.md

 - [Registry](): Registry and Role-Based access control
 - [Factory](): Factory for deploying new Tenderizers for validators

+### ERC1967 Storage

+Tenderize contracts use [ERC1967](https://eips.ethereum.org/EIPS/eip-1967) storage slots.
+Each contract has its own storage space defined as a `struct` stored at a defined location to avoid storage collisions.
+Storage slots are addressed with a dollar sign, `$`, to improve readability when storage is accessed.

 ### Registry

 The Registry keeps track of entities within the protocol.
 It is used to update things like `Adapter` for an asset, or